 IN HONOR OF FALLEN FIRST RESPONDERS

-CONSIDER OPTIONS TO PLAN FOR SAFETY
+PLAN DAILY OPTIONS FOR TRIP SAFETY

-CONTACT LOVED ONES A DAY
+ACT ON DAILY TRIP SAFETY CONSIDERATIONS HUG LOVED ONES A DAY

 On January 11, 2020, Lubbock Fire Rescue Lieutenant Eric Hill suffered fatal injuries in the line of duty while working a traffic accident on North Interstate 27.
 An ice storm had rolled in overnight, and that morning Lt.
 Eric Hill and crews were actively trying to clear the roadway and assist stranded motorists when he was struck by an oncoming vehicle.
 Two other heroes, Lubbock Police Officer Nicholas Reyna and Lubbock Fire Fighter Matt Dawson, were both also on scene with Lt.
 Hill, and both were also struck and injured.
 Officer Reyna died at the scene, and Fire Fighter Dawson was severely injured.